Welcome to today's edition of the Rush 24-7 podcast.

 That's exactly right.

-The topography is is different.
+The topography is different.

-And uh and then there's the other thing.
+And then there's the other thing.

-So we're gonna have deportation force.
+So we're going to have deportation force.

-Now they did something I think pretty clever here, and that is they took deportation force, which I think he mentioned only once.
+Now, they did something I think pretty clever here, and that is they took deportation force, which I think he mentioned only once.

 But it went from being a deportation force to a deportation task force.

-Now that's completely different.
+Now, that's completely different.

-And he said that that's that deportation task force will reside within or under the umbrella of ICE.
+And he said that that deportation task force will reside within or under the umbrella of ICE.

-That's okay with you.
+That's okay with you?

 You know, Chris, this is such a hard call, but I think in this case, a little bit less equals a lot more.